16. The Tower

 Start by looking at the card.
 Where does your eye land first?
 The toppling crown?
 The flying bodies?
 The flames?
 Maybe it’s that one poor soul doing a full somersault out the window like they just realised their lease is up and it’s time to move to a better town.

 Notice what hits you hardest.
 Is it panic?
 Relief?
 A weird little thrill?
-That part of you that thinks, “Finally, something’s happening?”
-The Tower has that effect.
-It clears out what you refused to outgrow.
+Is there a part of you feeling relief that something is happening?
+The Tower has that effect - it clears out what you refused to outgrow.

 Now check your body.
 Are you holding your breath?
 Bracing like something might fall on you next?
-Maybe there’s a crackle of adrenaline or an ache behind your ribs.
-That’s your system clocking a truth before your mind can language it.
-Please don’t override it.
+Adrenaline or an ache behind your ribs indicates your body recognises a truth.
+Avoid overriding it; instead, exercise to release excess adrenaline.

 ix.
 Intuitive Meaning